Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 n

 To visualize the relationship between mother’s age and birth weight, we’ll use a box plot with mother’s age grouped into 3-year bins.
-We can use np.arange to make the bin boundaries, and pd.cut to put the values from AGECON into bins.
+We’ll use np.arange to make the bin boundaries, and pd.cut to put the values from AGECON into bins.

 bins = np.arange(15, 40, 3)